-The Write Status Register instruction allows the Status Registers to be written.
-The writable Status Register bits include: SRP0, SEC, TB, BP[2:0] in Status Register-1; CMP, LB[3:1], QE, SRP1 in Status Register-2; HOLD/RST, DRV1, DRV0, WPS & ADP in Status Register-3.
+The Write Status Register instruction allows the Status Register to be written.
+Only non-volatile Status Register bits SRP0, SEC, TB, BP2, BP1, BP0 (bits 7 thru 2 of Status Register-1) and CMP, LB3, LB2, LB1, QE, SRP1 (bits 14 thru 8 of Status Register-2) can be written to.
 All other Status Register bit locations are read-only and will not be affected by the Write Status Register instruction.
-LB[3:1] are non-volatile OTP bits, once it is set to 1, it cannot be cleared to 0.
+LB3-0 are nonvolatile OTP bits, once it is set to 1, it can not be cleared to 0.
+The Status Register bits are shown in Figure 4a and 4b, and described in 7.1.

 To write non-volatile Status Register bits, a standard Write Enable (06h) instruction must previously have been executed for the device to accept the Write Status Register instruction (Status Register bit WEL must equal 1).
-Once write enabled, the instruction is entered by driving /CS low, sending the instruction code "01h/31h/11h", and then writing the status register data byte as illustrated in Figure 9a & 9b.
+Once write enabled, the instruction is entered by driving /CS low, sending the instruction code "01h", and then writing the status register data byte as illustrated in figure 9.

 To write volatile Status Register bits, a Write Enable for Volatile Status Register (50h) instruction must have been executed prior to the Write Status Register instruction (Status Register bit WEL remains 0).
-However, SRP1 and LB[3:1] cannot be changed from "1" to "0" because of the OTP protection for these bits.
-Upon power off or the execution of a Software/Hardware Reset, the volatile Status Register bit values will be lost, and the non-volatile Status Register bit values will be restored.
+However, SRP1 and LB3, LB2, LB1 can not be changed from "1" to "0" because of the OTP protection for these bits.
+Upon power off or the execution of a "Reset (99h)" instruction, the volatile Status Register bit values will be lost, and the non-volatile Status Register bit values will be restored.